 - Peer reference from a team member or colleague

 - Academic reference

 Automated reference requests will be sent to your referees once you have input their contact details into our online application system.
-Please note that you must provide your referees’ work email address in the contact information.
+You must provide your referees’ work email address in the contact information.
 We cannot accept references sent from personal email accounts.
-You will be able to track the receipt of your references online, once you have submitted your application.
+You will be able to track your references online, once you have submitted your application.

 The submission of a GMAT or GRE score is optional for anyone applying to the MFin.
 We assess the strength of an application based on all of the information the applicant provides us (including the application, transcripts and references).